Frederikke Dannemand

-Frederikke Benedichte Dannemand, born as Bente Frederikke Mortensdatter Andersen Rafsted (6 August 1790 – 23 December 1862) is known in history as the royal mistress of King Frederick VI of Denmark.
+Frederikke Benedichte Dannemand, born as Bente Frederikke Mortensdatter Andersen Rafsted (6 August 1792 – 23 December 1862) is known in history as the royal mistress of King Frederick VI of Denmark.

 Biography

 She became the mistress of Frederick when she was fifteen or sixteen, which means it would have been in 1805 or 1806.
 In 1808, she was installed at Toldbodvej No. 289 under the name ”Fru Dannemand” (Mrs Dannemand"), where he visited her daily.
 They had several children, who were ennobled or married to nobles.
 In 1814, she was told that the king had been unfaithful during his absence in Vienna, and when he returned in 1815, he found her gone and pregnant.
 The fatherhood of her next child was never established.

 In 1818, the relationship with Frederick was restored and she was back at Toldbodgade, and in 1819, she had another child.
 In 1829, she was given the rank and title normally held by the spouse of a colonel, despite the fact that she was not married to one.
 The same year, her children with the king were ennobled.
 When King Frederick died in 1839, she was brought to his lit-de-parade at the royal palace to mourn by his corpse alongside his widow, the queen dowager.

-When she died, she was given a military funeral in recognition of the colonel-rank given to her by the monarch.
+Dannemand died in Copenhagen on 23 December 1862.
+She was given a military funeral in recognition of the colonel-rank given to her by the monarch.